 Most of the early leaders of Fort Worth had not been groomed for the civic roles we remember them for: banker, attorney, politician, merchant, mover-and-shaker.
 They hadn’t lived privileged big-city lives back east and hopped off a train in Cowtown with an MBA degree in one manicured hand and a key to the executive washroom in the other hand.
 No. Before they became bankers or attorneys or politicians or merchants, before they moved and shook, they got their hands dirty and sometimes bloody.
 Some fought in the Mexican-American War.
 Some fought in the Civil War.
-Some fought Indians.
+Some fought Native Americans.
 Some herded cattle.
 Some chopped wood.
 Others ground flour or traded furs or surveyed virgin prairie.

 And so it was with Martin Bottom Loyd.
 During the Civil War he was a Texas Ranger captain in the Frontier Regiment.
 After the war for five years he rounded up and sold wild cattle in south Texas.

 He settled in Fort Worth about 1870, when the town had maybe five hundred people.
 That year Samuel Burk Burnett, who would make his fortune in cattle, land, oil, and banking, married Loyd’s daughter Ruth.
 (Loyd’s great-granddaughter was Anne Burnett Tandy, wife of Charles.)

 The Civil War had hurt the economy of Fort Worth.
 Loyd saw a need and filled it: He used his cattle profits to open Loyd Exchange Office on the town square.
 His office exchanged bank notes for gold and silver, serving as the first bank in town.